Someone Did a Shit So Bad On a British Airways Plane That It Had to Turn Around and Come Back Again

 A British Airways flight was forced to turn around and land over the weekend because somebody did a shit so bad the plane was essentially rendered useless.
 Imagine living your life in the knowledge that you once turded so appallingly that a 747-400 had to turn around and land.
-Your liquid shit brought a £360 million airplane juddering out of the sky.
+Your liquid shit brought a $533 million airplane juddering out of the sky.
 Imagine looking your loved ones in the face after that.
-Imagine hugging your mum.
+Imagine hugging your mom.
 You couldn’t.
-Your arsehole is essentially a terrorist.
+Your asshole is essentially a terrorist.

 Anyway, the BA flight from Heathrow to Dubai on Saturday had to turn around and flop back down again at Heathrow just 30 minutes into the seven-hour flight because somebody did a toilet crime.